How to Avoid Business Rates on Empty Properties

 One of the most common techniques of avoiding to pay business rates on empty properties is finding tenants that are willing to occupy the property for at least 6 weeks.
 Once it is let or occupied, the tenant will be obliged to pay the business rates, however, after their lease is over and the property is left empty once again, your rates exemption period is renewed.
 The process can be repeated several times.
 In most cases, a reverse payable premium is usually considered which helps to reduce the liability of the tenant.

 However, for this method to work, it must be proven that the property occupation is beneficial to the tenant and that there is some degree of permanence.
 Another main challenge of this method is finding temporary tenants, however, there are guardian services firms that are dedicated to providing guaranteed temporary property accommodation for a fee.
 If this is something you would like to know more about, you can contact us here at VPS to find out more about our property guardian and vacant property services.
+We can offer further information on empty property business rates avoidance, just fill out our contact form and we will get back to you.

 The Property Owner Occupies